thundering-silence/DEMU/README.md

 ## Inspiration

-The market of stablecoins is currently dominated by USD pegged tokens which have seen incedible adoption across the globe.
+The market of FIAT linked stablecoins is currently dominated by USD pegged tokens which have seen incedible adoption across the globe.
-The problem is that whoever holds USD-pegged assets but doesn't live in an USD based economy is exposed to Forex risk.
+The problem is that whoever holds USD-pegged assets and doesn't live in an USD based economy is exposed to Forex risk.
+In addition, if blockchain networks are to become widely used as payment netorks, merchants and businesses are likely to prefer receiveing funds linked in their economy's currency.
 It is hence important to develop and foster the adoption of stablecoins pegged to other FIAT currencies.

 The Forex market in tradFi is currently worth trillions of dollars and is currently highly undervalued by web3 as we can conclude by the lack of variety & adoption of non usd-pegged stablecoins.

-DEMU, the Decentralised European Monetary Unit, differs from other EURO-pegged stablecoins because it is completely free to mint - most charge interest during the lifetime of the loan or expect a upfront fee when depositing.
+DEMU, the Decentralised European Monetary Unit, differs from other EURO-pegged stablecoins because it is completely free to mint - most charge interest during the lifetime of the loan or expect a upfront fee when generating tokens.

 ## What it does